mintyphp/session-handlers/README.md

 # MintyPHP session save handlers

-A few PHP session save handlers that support locking and a test suite to prove that they do.
+This repository contains a set of PHP session save handlers that support locking.
+I also contains a test suite to prove that they do.
 Current handlers are:

 - FilesSessionHandler.php - a session handler that locks using ".lock" files instead of "flock" calls.
 - MemcacheSessionHandler.php - a session handler that stores it's session data in Memcache.